Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01_pioreactor_20ml_v1.1/03-v11-wetware-assembly.md

 <AssemblyInstructionBlock title="Step 5: Placing the heating pad" images={["user-guide/hardware-assembly/upgrade-version/sticky-side.png","user-guide/hardware-assembly/upgrade-version/remove-blue.png","user-guide/hardware-assembly/upgrade-version/remove-blue-2.png"]}>

 1. Remove the _clear_ plastic from one side of the thermal pad.
+This exposes a sticky side on the thermal pad.
 2. Place on the flat (aluminum) part of the heating PCB.
-Apply downwards pressure to secure it.
+Lightly apply downwards pressure to secure it.
 3. Remove the blue protective plastic on top of the thermal pad.